awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 Cluster placement groups are recommended for applications that benefit from low network latency, high network throughput, or both\.
 They are also recommended when the majority of the network traffic is between the instances in the group\.
 To provide the lowest latency and the highest packet\-per\-second network performance for your placement group, choose an instance type that supports enhanced networking\.
 For more information, see [Enhanced Networking](enhanced-networking.md)\.

 We recommend that you launch your instances in the following way:
-+ Use a single launch request to launch the number of instances that you need in the placement group\.
++ Either use a single launch request to launch the number of instances that you need in the placement group, or create a Capacity Reservation in the placement group to reserve capacity for your entire workload\.
+For more information, see [Work with Capacity Reservations in cluster placement groups](cr-cpg.md#work-with-crs-cpgs)\.
 + Use the same instance type for all instances in the placement group\.

 If you try to add more instances to the placement group later, or if you try to launch more than one instance type in the placement group, you increase your chances of getting an insufficient capacity error\.

 If you stop an instance in a placement group and then start it again, it still runs in the placement group\.
-However, the start fails if there isn't enough capacity for the instance\.
+However, if you are not using a Capacity Reservation for your cluster placement group, the instance start fails if there is insufficient capacity\.

 If you receive a capacity error when launching an instance in a placement group that already has running instances, stop and start all of the instances in the placement group, and try the launch again\.
 Starting the instances may migrate them to hardware that has capacity for all of the requested instances\.

-## Partition placement groups<a name="placement-groups-partition"></a>
+### Partition placement groups<a name="placement-groups-partition"></a>

 Partition placement groups help reduce the likelihood of correlated hardware failures for your application\.
 When using partition placement groups, Amazon EC2 divides each group into logical segments called partitions\.
 Amazon EC2 ensures that each partition within a placement group has its own set of racks\.
 Each rack has its own network and power source\.
 No two partitions within a placement group share the same racks, allowing you to isolate the impact of hardware failure within your application\.